 And that’s where I got the basics of photography.
 The best part was, all the things I learned operating a film SLR, transferred over pretty well to the digital world.

-So the professor taught us a concept, and then gave us an assignment to shoot using that concept.
+So instead, the professor taught us one concept, and then gave us an assignment to shoot using that concept.
 Then we went off and shot a roll that week.

 Remember rolls?
 36 photos.
 In a little canister.